mindkin/hourfleet/docs/tryout.md

 ![Car Owner Car](images/walkthrough/CarOwnerCar.png)

-Where you are going to see all the bookings for all the cars you currently own.
+Here, you are going to see all the outstanding bookings for this car.

 Remember you are the car owner here, **and** the operator.
-But normally, this is just for car owners.
+This is the normal experience for any car owner.

 ![Car Owner Bookings](images/walkthrough/CarOwnerBookings.png)